dianetle/bluebean/README.md

 3) The page will open in your browser and should function.

 # Contact
-For any questions or clarifications, feel free to contact me through these:
+For any questions or clarifications, feel free to contact me through these for the quickest response:
 - Email: dianeletrinh@csu.fulllerton.edu
 - Discord: dipi#6641